 Place chicken in the fry pan and cook for around 3 minutes, or until the chicken is white all over (it doesn't really brown because of the Marinade).

 Sauce: Add the tomato passata, cream, sugar and salt.
+Also add any remaining marinade left in the bowl.
 Turn down to low and simmer for 20 minutes.
 Do a taste test to see if it needs more salt.

 Garnish with coriander/cilantro leaves if using.
 Serve with basmati rice.